Sequence homology: Ohnology

 A whole genome duplication event produces a genome with two ohnolog copies of each gene.

 A speciation event produces orthologs of a gene in the two daughter species.
 A horizontal gene transfer event from one species to another adds a xenolog of the gene to its genome.

 A speciation event produces orthologs of a gene in the two daughter species.
 Subsequent hybridisation of those species generates a hybrid genome with a homoeolog copy of each gene from both species.

 Ohnologous genes are paralogous genes that have originated by a process of whole-genome duplication.
 The name was first given in honour of Susumu Ohno by Ken Wolfe.
 Ohnologues are useful for evolutionary analysis because all ohnologues in a genome have been diverging for the same length of time (since their common origin in the whole genome duplication).
 Ohnologues are also known to show greater association with cancers, dominant genetic disorders, and pathogenic copy number variations.

+Examples

+In older literature, paralogous genes are often misleadingly called isoforms, or isozymes in the case of enzymes.

+For example, the 5' AMP-activated protein kinase (AMPK), an enzyme, which performs different roles in human cells, has 3 subunits: